stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

     :include-source:
     :outname: colormap

-By default the :py:meth:`PlotMixin.plot_xyz` will produce a 3D surface plot with the z-axis coded with a rainbow colour-map (specifically, the matplotlib provided *matplotlib.cm.jet* colour-map.
+By default the :py:meth:`Data.plot_xyz` will produce a 3D surface plot with the z-axis coded with a rainbow colour-map (specifically, the matplotlib provided *matplotlib.cm.jet* colour-map.
 This can be overriden with the *cmap* keyword parameter.
 If a simple 2D surface plot is required, then the *plotter* parameter should be set to a suitable function such as **pyplot.pcolor**.

-Like :py:meth:`PlotMixin.plot_xy`, a *figure* parameter can be used to control the figure being used and any additional keywords are passed through to the plotting function.
+Like :py:meth:`Data.plot_xy`, a *figure* parameter can be used to control the figure being used and any additional keywords are passed through to the plotting function.
 The axes labels are set from the corresponding column labels.

 Another option is a contour plot based on ``(x,y,z)`` data points.
-This can be done with the :py:meth:`PlotMixin.contour_xyz` method.
+This can be done with the :py:meth:`Data.contour_xyz` method.

 .. plot:: samples/contour_plot.py
     :include-source:
     :outname: contour

-Both :py:meth:`PlotMixin.plot_xyz` and :py:meth:`PlotMixin.contour_xyz` make use of a call to :py:meth:`PlotMixin.griddata` which is a utility method of the :py:class:`PlotMixin` -- essentially this is just a pass through method to the underlying *scipy.interpolate.griddata** function.
+Both :py:meth:`Data.plot_xyz` and :py:meth:`Data.contour_xyz` make use of a call to :py:meth:`Data.griddata` which is a utility method of the :py:class:`Data` -- essentially this is just a pass through method to the underlying *scipy.interpolate.griddata** function.
 The shape of the grid is determined through a combination of the *xlim*, *ylim* and *shape* arguments.::